UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_12.md

 Think of it as a grammar check but for your code.

-`flake8` will tell us how and where our code is formatted poorly but it won’t make any changes to it.
+`flake8` will tell us how and where our code is formatted poorly, but it won’t make any changes to it.
 That is up to us.

-We will show you shortly, how to use `flake8` in your Jupyter notebooks.
+We will show you shortly how to use `flake8` in your Jupyter notebooks.

 ---